JamesO1231/beginnerC/ReadMe.md

 * << Binary left shift operator.
 The left operands value is moved left by the number of bits specified by the right operand.
 A << 2 = 240 i.e. 1111 0000
 * ... >> Binary Right shift operator.
 The left operands value is moved right by the number of bits specified by the right operand.
 A >> 2 = 15 i.e. 0000 1111

-## sizeof operator and other operators
+## sizeof Operator and Other Operators

 * sizeof(int) will result in the number of bytes occupied by a variable of type int
     * sizeof in an expression - result is the size of value that results from evaluating the expression